vilhelmjosander/vesponsive/README.md

               receiverSelector: '#elem_to_receive', // Move to this element
               position: 'before', // Place the moved element before the receiver
               breakpoint: 1240, // Move the element at this breakpoint
-              additionalClass: 'toplist-responsive' // Add additional classes to the moved element }
+              additionalClass: 'my-additional-class' // Add additional classes to the moved element }
       ]
   	});